 In November 2019, the maturity dates of two index-linked swaps, with £100.0 million notional each, were extended to 2039.
-These swaps are measured at fair value through the income statement.
+These two index-linked swaps are measured at fair value through profit or loss.
 At the restructuring date the fair value of these instruments, as indicated by their fair value immediately prior to the restructuring, could not be supported by observable inputs alone.
 In management's view the reduction in value of £22.2 million at the restructuring date is supported by unobservable factors including the counterparty's credit, capital, funding and trading charges.
+This reduction in value that was supported by unobservable inputs does not impact the ongoing valuation methodology of the index-linked swaps, which continue to be significantly supported by observable inputs and hence it is appropriate for these index-linked swaps to be categorised within level 2 of the fair value hierarchy on an ongoing basis.
 Therefore, such movement was deferred on the balance sheet in compliance with IFRS 9 and is recognised in the income statement on a straight-line basis over the life of the underlying derivative instrument.
-As at 31 March 2022, £19.4 million (31 March 2021: £20.6 million) remained capitalised and £1.2 million had been recognised in the income statement in net losses on financial instruments (31 March 2021: £1.2 million).
+As at 31 March 2023, £18.2 million (2022: £19.4 million) remained capitalised and £1.2 million had been recognised in the income statement in net gains/(losses) on financial instruments (2022: £1.2 million).